Port forwarding with Mullvad VPN

 - Open your Downloads folder and paste in the folder you just copied.

-- Right-click on the Windows Start icon and click on "Run" to open the terminal.
+- Right-click on the Windows Start icon and click on "Run" to open the command prompt.

 - In the Windows Firewall pop-up window, click on "Allow access".
 If you have a third-party firewall, please make sure that it is not restrictive.